When will the Britain’s Got Talent 2020 live shows and finale happen?

 Britain’s favourite double act Ant & Dec are back to present the show this year.
 The presenters, who have hosted the talent competition since its debut in 2007, are also known for being the faces of I’m A Celebrity…Get Me Out of Here! and Ant & Dec’s Saturday Night Takeaway.

-This series will be Anthony McPartlin’s second year back on Britain’s Got Talent after he stepped away from his TV commitments to recover from a painkiller addiction in 2018.
-Declan Donnelly hosted the live shows of the twelfth series by himself.
+This series is Anthony McPartlin’s second year back on Britain’s Got Talent after he stepped away from his TV commitments in 2018.
+Declan Donnelly hosted the live shows of the twelfth series by himself and received widespread praise for how he handled the solo gig.

 Who are the judges on Britain’s Got Talent?

-Music mogul Simon Cowell, actress Amanda Holden, singer Alesha Dixon, comedian David Walliams will be returning to the BGT judging panel for another year of shocking, surprising and stellar auditions.
+Music mogul Simon Cowell, actress Amanda Holden, singer Alesha Dixon, comedian David Walliams have returned to the BGT judging panel for another year of shocking, surprising and stellar auditions.
+There haven’t been many changes to this panel in recent years and the general consensus is that it works nicely with this line-up.

 Amanda Holden, who has been a judge on the show since 2007, reportedly signed a £3 million deal to continue on BGT for another three years at the beginning of this year.